williamdemeo/logic-seminar-spring2018/PITCHME.md

 ### A Change of Tack

 <ul>
-<li class="fragment"> Instead of discussing ways to formalize math, we might consider ways to extend programming languages, e.g. richer data types, new paradigms/techniques.</li>
+<li class="fragment"> Instead of dwelling on paradigms for formalizing math, consider ways to extend programming languages, e.g. richer data types, new paradigms/techniques.</li>

-<li class="fragment"> We will consider a high level functional language and see
+<li class="fragment"> We look at a functional language called Lean, and consider
 how it makes programming easier; some classical algorithms become easy or obvious;
 previously inconceivable programs are possible.</li>

-<li class="fragment"> We don't mention logic and math at first.</li>
+<li class="fragment"> We hold logical foundations in abeyance for the moment.</li>
 </ul>

 ---